evoluteur/structured-filter/README.md

     Lastname starts with "jo"

 ### valUrl()
-Get the search definition (as a URL string).
+Gets the filter definition (as a URL string).

 ```javascript
 $("#myFilter").structFilter("valUrl");